WillGluck/MaskedJS/README.md

 # MaskedJS
-A tiny library that handle masked inputs using pure javascript (work in progresst)
+A tiny library that handle masked inputs using pure javascript (work in progress)